Caleb-o/esolang/README.md

 IO in Eso is limited, it can only print or prompt via the console.
 Three operators control io:
 - `.` Print value or string
 - `,` Print character representation of value or ascii value of string chars
 - `?` Promp the user for input, pushing each value to the stack.
-Strings will be pushed as their length.
+Strings will be pushed in ascii form per character.

 ### Example
 ```